 Immaterial Damage in Insurance: Definition and Coverage

-Immaterial damage concerns financial losses following a disaster.
-Discover the appropriate insurance to protect yourself effectively.
+Non-material damage refers to financial losses following a disaster.
+Discover the right insurance to protect yourself effectively.

-In terms of insurance, immaterial damage is often overlooked, although it can have significant financial consequences.
-Unlike material or bodily damage, it concerns financial losses suffered following a disaster.
-Find out in this article everything you need to know about immaterial damage in insurance, how it is covered and how to protect yourself properly.
+When it comes to insurance, non-material damage is often overlooked, even though it can have significant financial consequences.
+Unlike property damage or bodily injury, it involves financial losses incurred as a result of a disaster.
+In this article, discover everything you need to know about non-material damage in insurance, how it's covered, and how to protect yourself.

 1. What is Immaterial Damage in Insurance?

-Non-material damage is a financial loss suffered by a person or business as a result of a disaster, without direct physical or material harm.
-It may result from pre-existing physical or material damage.
+Non-material damage is a financial loss suffered by a person or business as a result of a disaster, without direct physical or material damage.
+It may result from pre-existing bodily injury or material damage.

-• Loss of business for a company following a fire in its premises.
+• Loss of business for a company after a fire in its premises.

 • Loss of income for a self-employed person due to prolonged immobilization of their vehicle.